chapter-three/jcc-srl/README.md

      - Select the environment to clone. (dev)
  - Create an epic- branch from master in this working repo.
  - Push the epic branch to Github
-   - Circle CI will build and deploy it to the new multidev environment everytime it's updated.
+   - Circle CI will build and deploy it to the new multidev environment every time it's updated.

 #### Managing multiple devs/features in the epic.